LouisWW/criminal_network_analysis/src/research/README.md

 ## Research
 ---
-In this folder, notebooks are contained for the purpose of research.
+In this folder there are notebooks for the purpose of research.
-The graph_tool.ipynb contains some code to better understand and also visualise the manipulation on the network.
+The file graph_tool.ipynb contains some codes for better understanding and visualization of the manipulations in the network.
-The speed_testing.ipynb contains all the testing to optimise various function in order to improve the speed of the simulation.
+The file speed_testing.ipynb contains all the tests to optimize different functions to improve the speed of the simulation.